Black-and-chestnut eagle

-The black-and-chestnut eagle (Spizaetus isidori) is a South American species of bird of prey in the family Accipitridae.
-It is sometimes called Isidor's eagle.
+The black-and-chestnut eagle (Spizaetus isidori), also known as Isidor's eagle, is a large South American species of bird of prey in the family Accipitridae.
 It is often placed in the monotypic genus Oroaetus.
 However, recent genetic testing indicates that this species is fairly closely related to Spizaetus species and thus the species should be included in that genus.
+The black-and-chestnut eagle is a typical forest raptor, hunting primarily small to medium-sized mammals and birds and constructing a large nest in a tall tree.
+Unfortunately, the twin causes of habitat destruction and persecution, justified or not as an occasional poultry killer, have caused strong population declines and the black-and-chestnut eagle is considered to be an Endangered species by the IUCN.

 Description

 This is a fairly large eagle and very large raptor at 60 to 80 cm in total length with a wingspan of 147 to 180 cm.
-It is largest current member of the genus Spizaetus, with the smallest males somewhat larger than the largest female ornate hawk-eagles.
+It is largest current member of the genus Spizaetus, with the smallest males somewhat larger linearly than the largest female ornate hawk-eagles.
 Full grown weights for black-and-chestnut eagles have been reported as 1.5 to 3.5 kg, making it among neotropic eagles around the same body size as the two largest Buteogallus and the black-chested buzzard-eagle, at least twice as heavy as other Spizaetus and slightly heavier than the notably longer crested eagle.
 Only the harpy eagle is considerably larger among all neotropical eagles, with most other eagles absent from the high elevation forest home of the black-and-chestnut eagle apart from the solitary eagle.
 For its genus and for many genera of forest-dwelling raptors in general, it has a proportionately short tail and proportionately long wings but still it is longer tailed and shorter winged than most true open country eagles.
 Females are notably larger as is typical in raptors, by about 4% to 14%, and longer tailed.
 The wing chord and tail length is 463 to 488 mm and 283 to 300 mm in males, respectively, and 508 to 528 mm and 329 to 335 mm in females.
 A small sample of these eagles measured 110 to 120 mm in tarsus length.
 The talons of this species are very large and formidable for the size of the eagle, averaging 50.9 mm in 6 females and 46.4 mm in 6 males along the enlarged hallux claw (their main killing apparatus), thus nearly as large as a much bigger eagle such as a golden eagle.